pajaz/final-module-linux-conf-mgmt2022/Installation.md

 - Browser configuration for User Workstation
   - Blocked installing extensions on Firefox and Chromium
   - Forced installation of uBlock on Firefox and Chromium
+- Admin/User creation for web-server and admin creation for workstations
+- Filezilla SFTP configuration with Interactive settings on User Workstations

 ### To-Do

 - ufw or ip-tables configuration for all devices (leaning towards ip-tables)
-- filezilla to set up sftp from User Workstations to Web Server
+- Filezilla to work with SSH-keys rather than pw
 - Web Server Apache2 configuration
   - Default index.html has to be changed
   - User websites enabled
-- Automated user creation / deletion for all devices
+- Automated user creation for User Workstations
 - Scheduled updates for all devices

 ## Devices and user accounts for demonstration